RoboticsLabURJC/2019-tfm-omar-garrido/README.md

 ## Week 5-7 Realsense D435 and SLAM using RGBD sensors

 ### Step 1
-Start working with the realsense D435 RGBD sensor.
-Get it to work on SD-SLAM.
-Recieve and visualize information from the sensor.
 Proceed to the installation of ROS-kinetics.
 Since I have Ubuntu 18 and ROS-Kinetics is only available for Ubuntu 16, I had to reinstall everything on Ubuntu 16.

+Learn about ROS platform, filesystem (rosbag), ROS Computation Graph Level (similar to microservices architecture), and start testing the ROS executables examples from that comes with SD-SLAM.

+Start working with the realsense D435 RGBD sensor.
+Create a simple program that reads information from the realsense and shows it on a window (PyQt + ROS)

 ### Step 2